 Although opportunities for charging for access during EAPs do exist, careful planning around regulatory considerations should be taken into account during early planning stages to ensure the access strategy is fully aligned with the commercial objectives of the particular drug asset.

-The regulatory mechanisms governing expanded access vary country by country; even jurisdictions such as the European Union lack a unified regulatory framework.
+The regulatory mechanisms governing expanded access and compassionate use programs vary country by country; even jurisdictions such as the European Union lack a unified regulatory framework.
 Therefore, it should be expected that each country will have unique requirements for providing charged-for early access to products that have not yet been approved locally or formally reimbursed.
 For biopharma companies lacking in-house expert EAP resources, planning and navigating charged-for access opportunities can be a challenge.
 Importantly, strategic and regulatory decisions can have far-reaching future implications related to commercialization and reimbursement.

 Sponsors considering offering an unlicensed drug via a charged EAP should address the questions on when and where it is appropriate to charge for access, how a pre-commercialization price can affect future commercial pricing levels, the ethical aspects of fair and equitable access to treatment for patients, commercialization footprint and implication of charging in future commercial markets versus those without commercialization intent, and the drug’s current regulatory status.